ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

     If finding the maximum rate proves too difficult to implement, we can reassess this approach

-For college GQ simulants aged less than 24, all are assigned to a guardian who by definition lives at a different address.
-This means that theoretically the maximum noise level is 100% for this group, however, that would add significantly to the dataset and so it not allowed here.
-The default rate will be set to 5%, with a minimum of 0% and a maximum of 25%.

-To create duplicates, the college student will be included in the final dataset twice, once at their college GQ and once at their guardian's home.

-For either group, if a simulant has more than 1 guardian living at a different address only duplicate them once, for a maximum of 2 occurences in the end dataset.
+To create guardian-based duplicates, each duplicated simulant will be included in the final dataset twice, once at their address of residence and once at their guardian's address.
+If a simulant has more than 1 guardian living at a different address, only duplicate them once, for a maximum of 2 occurences in the end dataset.
 Select the guardian at random.

 .. note::